microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 This lab covers both the approaches and the following tasks will be performed

-* Provision Jenkins on Azure VM using a Jenkins Template availaable on the Azure Marketplace
+* Provision Jenkins on Azure VM using a Jenkins Template available on the Azure Marketplace
 * Configure Jenkins to work with Maven and VSTS
 * Create a build definition in Jenkins
 * Configure VSTS to integrate with Jenkins